 So ditch the supermarket stuff!
 Here’s how to make frozen oven chips at home…

 As a rough guide, I generally use approximately 200g of potatoes for each portion.
-You might also want to use a crinkle cutter to make authentic looking frozen ships.

 Bring a large saucepan of salted water to the boil.
 Add the chips and cook them for 4 minutes.